 Cordial Networking, Projects to Watch: Report from 3DWire 2017

-Already in its ninth edition, 3DWire grows bigger and bigger.
-The festival and essential market for Spanish animation and video games has succeeded in bringing together both artists, producers, distributors and policy makers from both Spain and internationally.
+Already in its ninth edition, 3DWire continues to grow.
+The festival and essential market for Spanish animation and video games has succeeded in bringing together both artists, producers, distributors, and policy makers from both Spain and internationally.

 The fact that its scope is clearly defined (Spain, Portugal and Latin America and Spanish-speaking countries) helps it distinguish from more global events, like Annecy's MIFA; its convivial atmosphere (you cannot miss seeing anyone at the grand palaces and churches, where the events take place) makes networking friendlier, but still professional.

-In a welcome change of pace, SAM announced (after a homage to Phil TIppett) that he temporarily abandons clay animation (Vicenta, POS ESO) for which he became famous in the independent circuit.
-His new short film project, Routine (still needs funding) presents dark, metallic, not at all colorful characters who have to obey or command the other, in a Kafkaesque civil service environment.
+In a welcome change of pace, SAM announced (after a homage to Phil Tippett) that he temporarily abandons clay animation (Vicenta, POS ESO) for which he became famous in the independent circuit.
+His new short film project, Routine (still seeking funding), presents dark, metallic, and uncolorful characters who must obey or command one another in a Kafkaesque civil service environment.

 Alberto Vázquez (co-director and art director of the GKIDS distributed Birdboy / Psiconautas: The Forgotten Children) has two projects in parallel.
-The video game project Microbian (also won an award at 3DWire) is a clever video game microbiology project from a guy who doesn't play video games -so, check it out.ib
+The video game project Microbian (also won an award at 3DWire) is a clever video game microbiology project from a guy who doesn't play video games, so check it out

 Ignacio Ferreras (who did the exquisite Wrinkles) moved into Chinese co-production for his next feature Dragonkeeper; scriptwriter Pablo Castrillo revealed transcultural nuances between the two countries (Spain and China) that need to be taken into account in an ahistorical story of a girl slave in China.